 Work collaboratively to support all departments within DPSS

-Graduation from high school or an equivalent combination of education and experience
+Associates degree or an equivalent combination of education and experience in a related field

 1+ years of security related experience or working in a university setting